maxmartynov/figma-plugin-copy-prototype-link/README.md

 add an ability to move the window and we will be able to move it out of the viewport's edge.
 - Add [setRelaunchData](https://www.figma.com/plugin-docs/api/properties/nodes-setrelaunchdata/)
+- On Figma, you can set a frame as a Starting Frame for a prototype.
+When you do, by default when you go into prototype mode it starts from there.
+If the starting frame has been set, then Copy Prototype Link points to that frame, which isn't intended.
+We should find a way to bypass this behavior.

 ## Contributing